microsoft/Codex-CLI/README.md

 pip3 install psutil
 ```

+Follow the steps for which shell you are using.
+Generally, Mac OS has zsh, Linux has bash, Windows has powershell.

 ### Zsh instructions

-1. Download this project to `~/your/custom/path/plugins`.
+1. Download this project to `~/your/custom/path/`.

 ```
-    $ git clone https://github.com/microsoft/NL-CLI.git ~/your/custom/path/plugins/
+    $ git clone https://github.com/microsoft/NL-CLI.git ~/your/custom/path/
 ```

 2. Add the following to your `~/.zshrc` file.

 ```
-    # in your/custom/path you need to have a "plugins" folder and in there you clone the repository as nl_cli
+    # in your/custom/path you need to clone the repository
     export ZSH_CUSTOM="your/custom/path"
-    source "$ZSH_CUSTOM/plugins/NL-CLI/nl_cli.plugin.zsh"
+    source "$ZSH_CUSTOM/NL-CLI/nl_cli.plugin.zsh"
     bindkey '^X' create_completion
 ```